github-education-resources/codespaces-teaching-js-template/README.md

 * **Who is this for?** _Educators of all levels_.
 * **How much experience do students need?** _Zero_.
 This template is built with basic elements complete with comments so it can be used in beginner to advanced lessons.
 * **Can I use this template for other Web Frameworks?** _Absolutely_.
 This template uses React as an example, but [instructions are included in this document](https://github.com/microsoft/codespaces-teaching-template-js#step-2-change-to-a-different-frontend-web-framework) to help you use this template with your web framework.
 * **Prerequisites:** _None_.
-This template will provide a working and deployable web app you can immediately extend for your needs.
+This template will provide a working and deployable web app you can immediately extend for your teaching needs with [GitHub Copilot](https://github.com/features/copilot/) to help.

 ![JavaScript Codespaces teaching template](/__images__/js-teaching-template-start.gif "JavaScript Codespaces teaching template")